Microbiology and Environmental Toxicology

 UCSC Department of Chemistry and Biochemistry

 Nettie Calvin, PhD candidate

 Preferences: Biology and Chemistry

 Summary: This cluster focuses on the intersection of microbes, chemical toxins, and human health.
-Students will do lab and field experiments and analyze data to gain a deeper understanding of the direction of current research in this field.
+Students will do lab and field experiments, analyze data, and will be introduced to bioinformatic databases via the UCSC Genome Browser to gain a deeper understanding of the direction of current research in this field.

 All students in this cluster will be enrolled in the following courses: